 - Preheat the oven to 350°F. Spray a non-stick 9 x 13-inch metal baking pan with baking spray.
 Set aside.

-- Using an electric mixer, beat together the cake mix, water, eggs and oil as directed on the package adding 1 tsp apple pie spice or ground cinnamon.
+- Using an electric mixer, beat together the cake mix, water, eggs and oil as directed on the package adding 1 teaspoon apple pie spice or ground cinnamon.
 Decrease the water called for on the box by ¼ cup.
 Beat until smooth and fully moistened.

 - By hand mix in 1 can of apple pie filling.